 - a.
-As a default, individuals must maintain safe distancing of at least 01 metre separation at all times. - 1m separation between individuals when queuing in all venues (including queues in canteens, hostel dining halls and for other amenities). - ii.
-1m separation between individuals in all study/workspaces and common areas (e.g. laboratories, offices, studios). - iii.
+As a default, individuals must maintain safe distancing of at least 01 metre separation (side-to-side separation between two adjacent persons) at all times. - i.
+1m side-to-side separation between individuals when queuing in all venues (including queues in canteens, hostel dining halls and for other amenities).

+- ii.
+1m side-to-side separation between individuals in all study/workspaces and common areas (e.g. laboratories, offices, studios). - iii.
 1m separation between individuals when dining in any location (e.g. canteens, F & B outlets, dining halls, pantries). - iv.
-A gathering of up to a maximum of eight (08) persons is allowed and all must observe safe distancing measures.

-- v.
-A maximum of eight (08) persons per table is allowed; no sharing of tables with people not from the same group. - vi.
-Minimum Safe Distance of 1m separation between adjacent groups/tables is to be maintained. - b.
+A gathering of up to a maximum of 08 persons (or the prevailing number as stated by MOM) is allowed and all must observe safe distancing measures. - v.
+A maximum of 08 persons per table (or the prevailing number as stated by MOM) is allowed; no sharing of tables with people not from the same group. - vi.
+Minimum Safe Distance of 1m side-to-side separation between adjacent groups/tables is to be maintained. - b.
 Sporting activities: Safe distancing when exercising and playing sports (following guidelines from Sports SG): - i.
 2m between individuals in general. - ii.
 3m between individuals for indoors high intensity or high movement exercise. - iii.
-If there is more than one group (maximum 8 persons per group) sharing an indoor space, the groups must not interact and must maintain a distance of 3m apart from one another at all times.
+If there is more than one group (maximum 08 persons per group or the prevailing number as stated by MOM) sharing an indoor space, the groups must not interact and must maintain a distance of 3m apart from one another at all times.